alari777/project-hsl-citybike-app/README.md

 Each merge with `main` branch (via pull requests) starts `GitHub action`.
 This action pushes new version of image of this application to `GitHub package repository`.

 So thus `docker-compose.yml` consists the latest version of application.

+# <a name="github_actions">GitHub actions</a>

+After creating new `pull request` two GitHub actions: `run_tests` and `push_docker` are run.
+You can find them in folder `.github/workflows/`:
+- Action `run_tests` runs tests.
+- Action `push_docker` creates Docker image of this project and pushes it in GitHub package.
+  This action depends on `run_tests`.

+# <a name="how_it_works">How it works</a>

+## <a name="description">Description</a>

+This application has 3 pages and 1 slug-station page:
+- The `index` (`trips`) page with trips:
+  - Table with pagination by 100 trips records.
+  - Two filters (and these filters work with pagination too)
+- The `stations` page with stations:
+  - Table with pagination by 100 stations records.
+  - Link to `view` of current station.
+- The `stations/[slug]` page:
+  - Table with some common information about current station and 4 additional values:
+    - Amount starting
+    - Average staring distance
+    - Amount ending
+    - Average ending distance
+  - Table with top 5 most popular return stations for journeys starting from the station
+  - Table with top 5 most popular departure stations for journeys ending at the station The `manage` page:
+  - Import stations remotely by URL (example of this URL see here: [Introduction](#introduction))
+  - Add new station manually
+  - Import trips remotely by URL (examples of this URLs see here: [Introduction](#introduction))
+  - Add new trip manually

+## <a name="routes">Routes</a>
+- Download
+  - Stations
+    - POST `/api/v1/download/station`.
+Add stations in database.
+  - Trips
+    - POST `/api/v1/download/trip`.
+Fetch trips and store these in CSV file.
+    - GET `/api/v1/download/trip`.
+Save these trips in DB from CSV file.
+- Stations
+  - GET `/api/v1/stations/station`.
+Get station by id.
+  - POST `/api/v1/stations/station`.
+Create station.
+  - DELETE `/api/v1/stations/station`.
+Delete station.
+  - PATCH `/api/v1/stations/station`.
+Update station.
+  - GET `/api/v1/stations/slug`.
+Get station by slug
+- Trips
+  - GET `/api/v1/trips/trip`.
+Get trip by id.
+  - POST `/api/v1/trips/trip`.
+Create trip.
+  - DELETE `/api/v1/trips/trip`.
+Delete trip.
+  - PATCH `/api/v1/trips/trip`.
+Update trip.
+- Search
+  - GET `/api/v1/search/slug`.
+Searching.